barchart/alerting-service-public/docs/content/concepts/security.md

 * as the ```alert_system``` property of any ```Alert``` you create, and
 * as the ```alert_system``` property of the payload of any JSON Web Token (JWT) you create.

-Each alert has a  which must use this value.
-It must also be included in the JWT token you generate (see below).

 ## Your Users

 Each of your users must have a unique identifier.
 User identifiers as assigned to: